stacksjs/stacks/README.md

 npx degit openwebstacks/stacks-starter hello-world-stack cd hello-world-stack

- # if you don't have pnpm installed, run `npm i -g pnpm`
-pnpm i # install all deps
+pnpm i -r # install deps for all packages pnpm dev # stubs the libraries for local use pnpm dev:vite-vue # starts the vite-vue dev server pnpm dev:vite-wc # starts the vite-wc dev server

-pnpm dev # starts the local server at http://localhost:3333 & watches for changes pnpm build # builds the library for production-ready use
+pnpm build # builds the library for production-ready use
 ```